 The donnybrook, however, didn’t just end there.
 As any NRL armchair historian will tell you, a fresh-faced Andrew Johns would soon cop the belting of a lifetime – a wound salted by national broadcast, since immortalised within the annals of the sport and talked about to this very day.

 Johns famously threw hands with Queensland’s Jamie Goddard, only to be knocked down in spectacular fashion.
 To his credit, Johns didn’t just stay down and take it.
-But to Goddard’s credit, he teed off like there was no tomorrow, beating the shit out of Johns without any substantial contest.
-So when you really think about it, yes, Johns’ poor stand-up game meant he essentially did just stand there taking his lumps.
+But to Goddard’s credit, he teed off like there was no tomorrow, beating the shit out of Johns without any notable physical response.
 Twenty-seven stitches were required for that hiding shortly thereafter.